ceezign/Expense-Tracker-Web-App/README.md

 - List expenses in table format
 - Calculate total expenses
 - Export expenses to CSV
+- With a total balances of all your expenses
 - Node.js version includes a web UI with HTML + CSS

 ---